-Is your WordPress admin login not working?
+Are you unable to log into your WordPress admin (/wp-admin) dashboard?
+Are you receiving an error message?
 Don’t worry, it’s a common error and there’s more than one solution.
 In this tutorial, we’re going to cover a few ways of solving this problem.

 Reset admin user password

 If you can’t log into your Admin Dashboard it could be that you have the incorrect password.
 But, there’s a quick solution; you can always reset it.

 Here’s 3 few ways to reset your admin password.

 First you want to navigate to your WordPress Admin Login page.

 This will be located at the following URL,